jeremyworger/ito/README.md

 ### Firebase

-1. Create your Firebase project at https://console.firebase.google.com.
+1. Create your Firebase project at [Firebase Console](https://console.firebase.google.com).
 2. Configure *Authentication -> Sign-in method* (if needed).
     * Select *Sign-in providers* as you need.
     For Facebook, *App ID*, *App secret* and *OAuth redirect URI* must be